ilifu/ilifu_user_docs/docs/data/data_management.md

 rm vis_and_flags_tmp.txt
 ```

-This script finds and then displays the volume (and total sum) of the (M)MSs on disk, and the `read -p` step forces you to press return to remove the data, or otherwise press control-C to cancel the script (e.g. if an (M)MS is displayed that you do not wish to remove).
+This script finds and then displays the volume (and total sum) of the (M)MSs on disk, and the `read -p` step forces you to press return to remove the data, or otherwise press control+C to cancel the script (e.g. if an (M)MS is displayed that you do not wish to remove).
 If you also don't need to retain the flag versions, add the following to the `find` call (at the end of the brackets):

 ```bash
  -o -name "*flagversions"